 The code and the resulting output for this exercise have been loaded in a Jupyter Notebook that can found here: http://bit.ly/2W9cwPH.

-Import matplotlib and set up some plotting options with this code snippet:
+In addition to pandas, import matplotlib and set up some plotting options with this code snippet.
+Note the use of comments in Python with #.
+Anything appearing after a # on a line will be ignored by the Python interpreter.

+import pandas as pd

 import matplotlib.pyplot as plt #import plotting package

 #render plotting automatically